 Amazon AWS — you can and “should” do better

 Our plea to Amazon AWS is please don’t fall into this post-truth trap and aim to have false green in your status dashboard.
 Looking at your AWS status dashboard today, in spite of the fact that an entire datacenter was unusable for a few hours this morning, is completely green.
-See the screenshots: (page 1), (page 2) — there is so much green on the status page that we were unable to fit the screenshot in one image (max height of 30,000 pixel).
+There is so much green on the status page that we were unable to fit the screenshot in one image (max height of 30,000 pixel).
 Amazon, your AWS status page today has 38,000 vertical pixels of green!

 We rely on AWS infrastructure to deliver our realtime data delivery platform.
 Amazon needs to take their downtime and issues more seriously, be more upfront about what’s going on, and not wait half an hour to report that a datacenter being offline is “operating normally”.
 It’s not like they don’t have resources that outstrip any other infrastructure provider, they’re hiring 100k employees in the next 18 months.